Archway Library

 The Archway Library is a public library in the London Borough of Islington, England, in the Archway neighborhood.

 The library originally opened in 1946, and was the first municipal building in Islington to have fluorescent lighting.
 A redesigned library opened in 1980.
 The development at Vorley Road, expected to start in 2027 and finish in 2029, would include the redevelopment of the library.

-Name

-The name of the library reflects the neighbourhood it lies in, which in turn is named after a former landmark.
-There used to be a brick-built, single-arched bridge that carried Hornsey Lane from Highgate to Crouch End, over the cutting of Archway Road.
-The original 1813 bridge was replaced in 1900 by the current cast-iron Hornsey Lane Bridge.

 History

 The original library building was opened on the 2nd of November 1946 by Mayor G. W. Riley.
 It occupied two converted shops, and was the first municipal building in Islington to have fluorescent lighting.
 At the time, it had around 8,900 adult and children's books.